-For complete Colorado legal definitions of sexual assault and other unlawful sexual behavior, see Colorado Revised Statutes, at www.colorado.gov or contact the Colorado Coalition Against Sexual Assault at 303-839-9999.
+For complete Colorado legal definitions of sexual assault and other colorado gov or contact the Colorado Coalition Against Sexual Assault at 303-839-9999.

 Although survivors often feel responsible for what occurred, it is important to know that without voluntary consent, responsibility belongs to the perpetrator.
 The perpetrator ignored what you wanted or did not want and is responsible.